Hiro has developed Clarinet to be environment-agnostic. Follow this guide to install and build Clarinet.

 mv ./clarinet /usr/local/bin

-If you are using macOS, you may receive security errors when trying to run the pre-compiled binary.
-In order to resolve the security warning, use the command below and replace the path
+If you use macOS, you may receive security errors when running the pre-compiled binary.
+To resolve the security warning, use the command below and replace the path

 /usr/local/bin/clarinetwith your local binary file.